PhilJd/contiguous_pytorch_params/README.md

 parameters = ContiguousParams(model.parameters())  # <--- (1) Wrap parameters.

 # Use parameters.contiguous() instead of model.parameters() to initialize
 # the optimizer.
-Note that the optimize must update the parameters inplace.
+Note that the optimizer must update the parameters inplace.
 optimizer = torch.optim.Adam(parameters.contiguous())    # <--- (2) Optimize view.

 # Run the training loop as usual.